Case dismissed: Woman ticketed for driving 2 mph over the speed limit is off the hook - NewsBreak

 cw39.com

-21-year-old man charged in shooting of girlfriend found dead in north Houston home, HPD said

-Police said the 23-year-old victim was found dead, with at least one gunshot wound, in a bedroom at her north Houston home.
+Houston activists say 'vigilante killer' who shot robbery suspect should be charged

+HOUSTON — Several community activists gathered Sunday at the southwest Houston taqueria at which a robber was shot and killed earlier this month.
+They said the shooting went "beyond self-defense" and also characterized it as "a cold-blooded execution."
+While some are calling him a hero, this group wants the...

-Dollar store clerk shot in leg during robbery in north Houston, police say
+Man found shot to death lying in street in southwest Houston, police say

-HOUSTON — A dollar store clerk was shot Monday during a robbery in north Houston, according to police.
-Police said officers responded after a hold-up alarm was triggered at the Family Dollar on Airline Drive near West Road around 9 p.m.
-When they got there, they said they found...

-Man accused of installing hidden camera above neighbor's shower gets in heated argument with judge
+HOUSTON — Police are searching for a gunman after a deadly shooting in southwest Houston.
+It happened around 3 a.m.
+Saturday on Sandpiper Dr., which is near the intersection of W. Airport Blvd. and Fondren Rd.
+Police said they were called out to the area after residents at a...

 fox26houston.com

-Note: EDITOR'S NOTE: The following article contains mentions of domestic abuse.
-Reader discretion is advised.
-An arrest has been made in the murder case of a Houston-area teacher who was found shot to death in her backyard, news outlets report.
-As first published by ABC13, the suspect, Charvas Thompson, 26, was...